So what is Kcymaerxthaere?

 A comment from the Geographer-at-Large:

-One of the things that I have seen after doing this for a while, it that it creates a new set of connections between people, places and communities.
+One of the things that I have seen after doing this for a while, is that it creates a new set of connections between people, places and communities.
 Most connections we have are based on business, or politics (in the broadest sense), or faith, or family—and those can be very beautiful.
-But they are familiar in a wonderful way.
+They are familiar in a wonderful way.
 But the connection from Kymaerxthaere is more serendipitous—just because these places happen to have a vast, 140 piece (and growing) artwork experienced in common.

 There is another part that is important: these stories and installations help people see things that are not yet there.
 That sounds funny, but if you think about it, just about all the most important things in your life–family, career, projects, the business you may have started– didn’t exist before they did exist.
 So, even though we are often told to be practical and focus on what’s right in front of us, seeing the things that aren’t there can really be quite important.
 And the experience of the stories of Kcymaerxthaere can help us begin to see our own possibilities and the world itself afresh.